This page comprises one section of

 Anthroposophists often criticize the scientific theory of the Big Bang because, as they correctly point out, science cannot (yet) explain why the Big Bang occurred.
 Thus, science cannot give an ultimate explanation of our ultimate beginnings.
 Interestingly, however, Steiner’s theory (sorry, undeniable clairvoyant truth) suffers from the same shortcoming.
 (It also suffers from the drawback that there is absolutely no evidence for Steiner’s view, whereas there are reams of evidence supporting the Big Bang theory — we don’t know why the Bang happened, but we’re pretty dang sure that it did happen.
 Likewise, we can be pretty dang sure that Steiner's theory is bunk.)

 19) [Godhead; Angels; Solar Systems] Let’s start by trying to pin Steiner down on the existence of God.
-Steiner said that the Christian God, the Trinity (Father, Son, and Holly Ghost) exists.
-But he also said that other trinities also exist.
-In other words, the Christian God is real, along with a plethora of other gods who are nearer to us and more busy in our affairs.
-The highest attendants of God have experienced the presence of the Trinity, but perhaps only they have done so.
+Steiner said that the Christian God, the Trinity (Father, Son, and Holly Ghost) exists, in a way.
+But he also said that many other gods also exist — the Christian God is real, in a way, but He exists along with a plethora of other gods who are nearer to us and more busy in our affairs.
+The highest gods under the Trinity have experienced the presence of the Trinity, but perhaps only they have done so.
 "The Seraphim, Cherubim and Thrones come from an earlier solar system.
 They have been in the vicinity of the highest godhead of all, namely the Trinity." — Synopsis of chapter 5, Rudolf Steiner's THE SPIRITUAL HIERARCHIES (Anthroposophical Publishing Company, 1928), GA 110.

 The nature of the Godhead, as conceived in Anthroposophical doctrine, is rather unorthodox.
 It is somewhat like the Triune God of Christianity, and it is somewhat like other conceptions.
-(19a) "Beyond the Seraphim we have to see that highest Divinity of which we find mention by almost all nations as the threefold Divinity — as Brahma, Shiva, Vishnu, as Father, Word, and Holy Ghost." — Rudolf Steiner, THE SPIRITUAL HIERARCHIES, lecture 5.
+(19a) "Beyond the Seraphim we have to see that highest Divinity of which we find mention by almost all nations as the threefold Divinity — as Brahma, Shiva, Vishnu, as Father, Word [sic], and Holy Ghost." — Rudolf Steiner, THE SPIRITUAL HIERARCHIES (Anthroposophical Publishing Co., 1928), lecture 5, GA 110.

 This suggests that the Christian vision and the Hindu vision are essentially alike, a proposition that most priests in both religions would be likely to challenge.
 If the Godhead is described in nebulous terms, as the ground of being, the source of divinity, perhaps tentative agreement can be reached.
 But if we say, for instance, that God the Father is the same as Brahma, most Christians would likely object.
 And there is a central issue: Is the Godhead a single God in three persons, or is it a sort of committee of three separate gods (e.g., Brahma, Shiva, and Vishnu)?
 Steiner more or less split the difference.
 If the members of the Holy Trinity are, in a sense, three aspects of a single God, they nonetheless manifest themselves as three separate gods ruling over three separate portions of the cosmos: (19b) “The highest Ruler of Saturn...appears to us as the Father God, and the highest Ruler of Sun, the Sun-God, as the Christ.
 Similarly the Ruler of the Moon stage of [evolution] appears to us as the Holy Spirit....” — Rudolf Steiner, ROSICRUCIAN WISDOM (Rudolf Steiner Press, 2000), p.
 100.